deepend-tildeclub/bashblog/README.md

 Usage
 -----

-Download the code and copy bb.sh into a public folder (for example, `$HOME/public_html/blog`) and run

-    bb

-This will show the available commands.
-If the file is not executable, type `chmod +x bb.sh` and retry.
+`bb` will show the available commands.

 **Before creating your first post, you may want to configure the blog settings (title, author, etc).
 Read the Configuration section below for more information**